Should Christians Use AI Chatbots? A Balanced Biblical Perspective

 We won't be able to completely avoid AI without removing ourselves from society.
 The question becomes: How do we remain faithful in an AI-integrated world?

-The Church needs to develop comprehensive theological frameworks for AI that address:
+The Church needs careful theological thinking about AI that addresses:

 • Anthropology: What does it mean to be human in distinction from AI?